survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Managing Warnings and Errors

-Plugin execution can be caused to fail by throwing (`throw new Error('Message')`).
+Plugin execution can be caused to fail by throwing (`throw new Error("Message")`).
 If you validate options, you can use this method.

 In case you want to give the user a warning or an error message during compilation, you should use `compilation.warnings` and `compilation.errors`.
 Example: